scourgeofgrozny/scourgeofgrozny/README.md

--My name is Michelin.
-I am new to programming in general, so I am using this account for any creations that I make.
-If anyone has advice on my works, it would be much appreciated.
+-My name is Michelin
+-Programming Noob
+-Any advice on how to improve my projects is greatly appreciated.

 -**Discord: MichelinMan#5180**